learnenough/sample_app_6th_ed/README.md

 ## Getting started

-To get started with the app, first clone the repo and `cd` into the directory:
+To get started with the app, first follow the setup steps in [Section 1.1 Up and running](https://www.railstutorial.org/book#sec-up_and_running).

+Next, clone the repo and `cd` into the directory:

 ```
 $ git clone https://github.com/mhartl/sample_app_6th_ed.git